browserengineering/book/book/embeds.md

 [cant-access]: https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#cross-origin_script_api_access

 Since iframes are HTML documents, they can contain iframes.
-So in general each `Tab` has a tree of objects---*frames*---containing HTML documents nested within each other.
+So in general each `Tab` has a tree of objects---*frames* containing HTML documents---nested within each other.
 Each node in this tree will be an object from a new `Frame` class.
 We'll use one rendering event loop for all `Frame`s.